kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 * Tests to ensure the information is NOT extracted when the feature gate is disabled.

 `pkg/serviceaccount`:
-* Extending tests to ensure requesting node info is embedded into extended claims (name and uid)
+* Extending tests to ensure Node info is embedded into extended claims (name and uid)
 * Tests to ensure `ID`/`JTI` field is always set to a random UUID.
 * Tests to ensure the info embedded on a JWT is extracted from the token and into the ServiceAccountInfo when a token is validated.